United Kingdom 2017-18 Programme

 A fixed fee of £23 if paid by BACS or cheque prior to conference (£25 if paid by PayPal or credit card).
 We have access to sponsorship for students wishing to attend but for whom the cost is a significant challenge for their families.
 Please contact us for further details.

-A fixed fee of £23, if paid by BACS or cheque prior to conference (£25 if paid by PayPal or credit card).
+A fixed fee of £23.
 One free staff place with every 12 students booked.
 Unaccompanied teachers attending for CPD to pay £195.

 These events fill quickly but we appreciate that many schools need time to collect money from students.
 Please book online and pay a deposit of £70 to secure your places.
 Your deposit will be off-set against your final invoice total when paid before conference.
 The deposit is non-refundable if payment of the invoice total is not met, or if payment is received after conference.